rebelsky/csc151/outlines/bodies/binary-search.md

   known arrangement to the list.
 For example, the books on the MathLan book shelves are not in an arrangement that would make it easy to search for a book with a particular title or by a particular author.
-* For unordered collections, the typical search is *sequential search*, look at each element in turn.
+* For unordered collections, the typical search is *sequential::N search*, look at each element in turn.
 * Sometimes, the collection is *sorted*.
 That is, the collection is organized by the primary key in which we search.